 Do not trivialize either sex.
 Don’t describe men by mental aptitudes or professional position while describing women by physical attributes or social position.
 One example is: “John Simon is a competent executive, and his wife Ann is charming and beautiful.”
 You might say: “The Simons are an active and involved couple.
 John is a competent executive and Ann is an advocate for families in her community. ”

-Avoid sexual innuendoes, jokes and puns.
+Avoid sexual innuendos, jokes and puns.
 If a story can’t be told without these, it shouldn’t be pursued.
 These jokes often perpetuate gender stereotypes.
 Such stereotypes include depicting men as feminine or “sissies” when sensitive to feelings.
 “He cried like a woman” is not only inaccurate but offensive and perpetuates traditional gender norms.
 Similarly, avoid portraying women as typically weak, helpless or hysterical, or men as typically strong, brave or rational.

 8. Base communication on pertinent qualities, not on gender.